In This Article

 - Don’t smoke in front of your pregnant partner.

 - Make your home and car smoke free.
-Second-hand smoke hangs around for up to five hours in cars, furniture, carpets and clothing, so don’t smoke inside your home or in a car that your pregnant partner uses.
-You could smoke outdoors and change your shirt or clothes if you’ve been smoking.
+Third-hand smoke hangs around for up to five hours in cars, furniture, carpets and clothing, so don’t smoke inside your home or in a car that your pregnant partner uses.

 Alcohol and other drugs